-- Teams now integrates more closely with Outlook, enabling users to access their Teams conversations directly from Outlook.
+- Teams now integrates more closely with Outlook.
+Therefore, enabling users to access their Teams conversations directly from Outlook.

 - Teams now supports additional languages, including Hindi, Filipino, Bengali, Telugu, Tamil, and Marathi.

-These updates are designed to enhance the functionality and user experience of Teams, improving collaboration and productivity for both individuals and organizations.
+These updates are designed to enhance the functionality and user experience of Teams.
+Thus, improving collaboration and productivity for both individuals and organizations.